Weardale, Durham

 Weardale entrance range from the west, 1930s.

 A casuals' ward was located to the west of the entrance range.
-It contained sleeping cells on its east side, and stone-breaking cells on the west.
-The stone-breaking cells originally had apertures (now blocked in) through which small pieces of broken stone were collected.
-A laundry block stood to the east of the casuals' ward.
+It contained eight sleeping cells on its east side, each with a pull-down bed, a small window, and a ventilation grill at the bottom of the wall.

 Weardale casuals' ward (with laundry to rear) from the north-west, 2001.